yecril71pl/cpp-docs.pl-pl/docs/mfc/reference/canimationvariableintegerchangehandler-class.md

 **Nagłówek:** afxanimationcontroller.h

-##  <a name="canimationvariableintegerchangehandler"></a>  CAnimationVariableIntegerChangeHandler::CAnimationVariableIntegerChangeHandler
+## <a name="canimationvariableintegerchangehandlercanimationvariableintegerchangehandler"></a><a name="canimationvariableintegerchangehandler"></a>CAnimationVariableIntegerChangeHandler::CAnimationVariableIntegerChangeHandler

-Tworzy obiekt CAnimationVariableIntegerChangeHandler.
+Konstruuje CAnimationVariableIntegerChangeHandler obiektu.

 ```
 CAnimationVariableIntegerChangeHandler ();
 ```

-##  <a name="createinstance"></a>  CAnimationVariableIntegerChangeHandler::CreateInstance
+## <a name="canimationvariableintegerchangehandlercreateinstance"></a><a name="createinstance"></a>CAnimationVariableIntegerChangeHandler::CreateInstance CAnimationVariableIntegerChangeHandler::CreateInstance CAnimationVariableIntegerChangeHandler::CreateInstance CAni

 Tworzy wystąpienie CAnimationVariableIntegerChangeHandler wywołania zwrotnego.